 Discussion

-As discussed in KI#13/K#11, it is significant additional overhead for NWDAF to track serving entities for UEs/sessions, subscribe to them and maintain such subscriptions during lifecycle management events.
+As discussed in K#11, it is significant additional overhead for NWDAF to track serving entities for UEs/sessions, subscribe to them and maintain such subscriptions during lifecycle management events.
 Similarly for producers of events it is an overhead to maintain subscriptions through their own lifecycle management events.
 In addition, with the presence of multiple consumers for the same type of events (i.e. multiple NWDAFs) producer has to notify each consumer independently.

 Above drawbacks are proposed to be addressed with the solution proposed in this document.
 The solution is largely based on software industry popular concept of Publish/Subscribe mechanism.
 In Publish/Subscribe mechanism a messaging framework is utilized which decouples Producers and Consumers of events.
 Producers need not be aware of which entity is consuming the event and number of such Consumers.
 Similarly, Consumers need not be aware or track which entity is producing the events.